hextremelabs/lib-ussd/README.md

 ```
 If no such method exists, an `InvocationException` is thrown which results in the value of the `errorMessage` attribute defined in the `ussd-app` XML root tag being returned to the user.
 If `errorMessage` is not defined a default error message is returned.
-If you want to customize how the handler dispatches calls to callbacks you can override `UssdHandler`'s invoke method.
+If you want to customize how the handler dispatches calls to callbacks you can override `UssdHandler`'s `invoke` method.

 The elements of the `String[]` returned by callbacks are used to inflate the template of the `nextScreen` when rendering.
 If a callback returns `["Sayo", "Oladeji"]` and `nextScreen` targets a screen with content `I am %s, son of %s`, the screen will be rendered as `I am Sayo, son of Oladeji.`
-Rendered screens are cached and returned whenever the user reques to go back to the previous screen using the `#` key.
+Rendered screens are cached and returned whenever the user requests to go back to the previous screen using the `#` key.

-`<screen>`s with attribute `type="textInput` (see below) accept input from users (e.g "Please enter your account number").
+`<screen>`s with attribute `type="textInput"` (see below) accept input from users (e.g "Please enter your account number").
 All inputs received throughout a session are mapped as `"screenId" -> input`.
 All results of callbacks are mapped as `"screenId$Result" -> result`.
-Everytime a callback is invoked, the entire mapping is passed to it.
-It is the responsibility of the callback to pick the data it needs from this mapping (see the `Handler.greetMe()` method for example).
+Every time a callback is invoked, the entire mapping is passed to it.
+It is the responsibility of the callback to pick the data it needs from this mapping (see the `Handler.greetMe` method for example).

 UI Elements
 -----------
 The UI framework is extremely simple.
-It's highly recommended that you play around with the XML in your IDE by invoking its autocomplete/intellisense to see the things it suggests.
+It's highly recommended that you play around with the XML in your IDE by invoking its intellisense to see the things it suggests.
 Even better is it that you read [the well-documented schema](http://dev.hextremelabs.net/ussd-app.xsd) backing the XML.

 Anyway, if you've got no chill here's the gist: